MusicMoveArr/Datasets/README.md

 From here on out, I'm planning to provide incremental updates, downloading, extracting etc costs everyone time and effort

-Not only do you need to maybe dump tables or something to push back in the new data, but extracting, waiting maybe a few hours just insertings the data
+Not only do you need to maybe dump tables or something to push back in the new data, but extracting, waiting maybe a few hours just inserting the data

-I need to find a good way to provide these incremental updates still, preferibly automated

 So Feb 22 2026 dataset is perhaps the last full-dataset (for now)